wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 KNOWN ISSUES:
-- if you add too many fields in the "A&U Extended" menu they will go out of frame
+- if you add too many fields in the "Users Extended" menu they will go out of frame
 - some rules are never applied if you are using PHP 4.x please update to PHP 5.x as stated in the REQUIREMENTS
 - registration date cannot be modified
 - picture and avatar upload is disabled during registration under WordPress MultiSite, will be possible once user is activated